Amund-Fremming/Amund-Fremming/README.md

 <br>

 What I like working with
+- Rust with axum, tokio and sqlx
-- .NET, EF Core, SignalR
+- C# with EF Core and SignalR
 - TypeScript, React Native if i need something visual
-- Rust, axum, sqlx
-- Postgres

 <br>